 If this amount is held in their pension, then while their overall asset allocation might look appropriate, it can’t meet one of the primary roles of cash we discuss above – instant access.
 This is because in nearly all cases you can’t access your pension savings until you reach 55.
 In this example that isn’t the case for another 10 years.

 The other downside of this setup is that you are not taking advantage of one of the main benefits of pension savings – tax-free investment returns.
 So, you can see it is not only important to get the overall mix correct for your plan, but also to make sure it is implemented correctly.

 The same would be true for substituting true cash with an alternative.
 In most – if not all – cases you will be compromising on liquidity or value certainty.

 Cash is a valuable and versatile component of any investor’s toolkit.
 While it won’t give you the long-term returns you need, its stability value and easy access are incomparable – and ideal to deploy in the short term.

-However, the key is to get the balance right: you need enough on hand to prepare for everyday outgoings (and some surprises), but not so much that it impacts on your ability to meet your goals.
+However, the key is to get the balance right: you need enough on hand to prepare for everyday outgoings (and some surprises), but also you shouldn’t allocate too much cash to places where it is damages your overall wealth.